PacktPublishing/Minimal-CMake/ch11/part-4/README.md

 # ch11/part-4

-Show an example of GitHub Actions (see `.github/workflows/cmake.yml` that uses this folder).
+Show an example of GitHub Actions.

+(_Note: See root `.github/workflows/cmake.yml` that uses this folder_).

 ## Visual Studio Code Debugging